How Much Does It Cost To Open a Liquor Store?

 When discussing ongoing costs, we’re referring to recurring monthly or annual costs.

 One of the most common ongoing costs to consider is payroll.
-It’s impossible for us to know what your payroll costs will be without first knowing how many employees you’ll have.
+We cannot estimate your payroll costs without first knowing your number of employees.

 As an estimate, let’s take the national average minimum wage (approx. $12/hr) and multiply it by 150 hours, which is the average number of hours full-time employees in the U.S. work per month.